Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “I think she wants to meet us, too,” Julian commented.
 Jackson had politely excused herself and was picking her way between their oversized images to say hi.

-Up close, she had a lot in common with Xiù---they were of similar heights and similar gymnastic builds, though Jackson had noticeably more pronounced neck and shoulder muscles.
+Up close, she had a lot in common with Xiù - they were of similar heights and similar gymnastic builds, though Jackson had noticeably more pronounced neck and shoulder muscles.
 She met them with a round of handshakes, a double cheek-kiss for Xiù as if they were old friends, and made it clear that she was to be known to them as *’Rylee’*.

 She immediately endeared herself to Allison by breaking the ice with sympathy.
 “God, I don’t miss seeing my face everywhere.
 How are you guys holding up?”